 Yabla has recently had some major improvements and new video content added making it well worth a try.

 Learn To Speak Italian With Music

 Rapid Italian: This is the most unique and effective Italian phrasebook alternative I’ve ever seen and one I frequently recommend on this site.

 Based on solid research into memory and ‘stuck song syndrome’, Rapid Italian teaches you the language over the top of highly repetitive tunes that cause the phrases to ‘get stuck’ in your head.
 It’s surprisingly effective and is so enjoyable that it doesn’t feel like study at all.

 MOSAlingua Italian: This app for Android and iPhone is a fantastic mobile tool to study Italian that includes over 3000 flashcards, excellent dialogues, progress tracking and more.

 The best part is it’s only a couple of bucks (currently at €4.99).

 Italian Fluency Courses And Guides

 Glossika Italian: This is another very unique product that improves your fluency through a highly repetitive ‘listen and repeat’ approach.

 It is, in my opinion, one of the the most useful tools I’ve seen for training Italian listening comprehension.
-Definitely not a conventional course but you’ll be amazed at how effective it is at improving your Italian fluency if you use it daily.
+Definitely not a conventional course but you’ll be amazed at how effective it is at improving your Italian fluency if you use it daily (read my Glossika review).